-- Examine the factors underlying why the aircraft was not de-iced before takeoff
+- Examined the factors underlying why the aircraft was not de-iced before takeoff

-- Examine the adequacy of ground de-icing equipment
+- Examined the adequacy of ground de-icing equipment

-- Gather and analyze data about aircraft operations in remote locations in Canada
+- Gathered and analyzed data about aircraft operations in remote locations in Canada

-- Review operational policies, procedures and regulatory requirements
+- Reviewed operational policies, procedures and regulatory requirements

-- Further examine the wreckage for crashworthiness and survivability
+- Further examined the wreckage for crashworthiness and survivability

-- Evaluate pilot training and experience, and human performance aspects
+- Evaluated pilot training and experience, and human performance aspects

-- Examine previous similar occurrences and subsequent safety action taken in Canada, the United States, France and other jurisdictions
+- Examined previous similar occurrences and subsequent safety action taken in Canada, the United States, France and other jurisdictions

 The Investigator-in-Charge, David Ross, is being assisted in this investigation by TSB investigators with backgrounds in flight operations, engineering, aircraft performance, aircraft systems and engines, and human factors.